semts-ontology/Code2Onto/README.md

 # Code2Onto
-Framework that simplifies the transformation of source code including runtime context, into validated ontology instances with minimal developer effort
+Framework that simplifies the transformation of source code including runtime context, into validated ontology instances with minimal developer effort.
+Default settings are adapted for the [Semantic Time Series Ontology](https://github.com/semts-ontology/SemTS)

 ## Usage
 Add the following linex to your code: